Article Updated on: 21st March 2025

 Swiftlane

-Our company specializes in access control systems that integrate video intercoms with facial recognition technology.
+Our company specializes in access control systems integrating video intercoms with facial recognition technology.
 These modern, sleek consoles are ideal for residential buildings of all sizes and small to medium-sized offices.
 Users can choose from multiple entry options, including traditional key fobs, mobile phone tap access, or using facial recognition to unlock doors.

 DoorKing